enzofali/The-Ultimate-Google-TensorFlow-Developer-Certificate-Exam-Study-Guide/README.md

 # The Ultimate Google TensorFlow Developer Certificate Study Guide

 The purpose of this repository is to detail the necessary resources to pass the TensorFlow Developer Certificate in the shortest time possible, minimizing the effort required by centralizing relevant information.
-You will find study material, course references, and notebooks examples.
+You will find study materials, course references, and notebooks examples.
 Keep in mind that the specified resources aren't free, so by following this guide, you must have a minimum budget.
 Let's begin!

 ## Honorable Mentions

 Consider the [Tensorflow Certification Study Guide](https://github.com/nicholasjhana/tensorflow-certification-study-guide#tensorflow-certification-study-guide) laid the foundation for this repository.
-That repo is excellent and includes more information and available material.
+That repo is excellent and includes more information and available materials.

 ## Required Knowledge